DecisionsDev/odm-docker-kubernetes/authentication/README.md

    * https://<Decision_Center_URL>/decisioncenter/openid/redirect/odm for the Decision Center
    * https://<Decision_Server_Console_URL>/res/openid/redirect/odm for the Decision Server Console

-  If you missed to provide a redirect URI or if you provide an invalid redirect URI, an error like **Invalid parameter: redirect_uri** is displayed in the browser.
+  If you forgot to provide a redirect URI or if you provide an invalid redirect URI, an error like **Invalid parameter: redirect_uri** is displayed in the browser.

 ## Missing or invalid OpenID Server Certificate